 The Phrasal Verb 'Rip Off' Explained

-An explanation of the different meanings of the English phrasal verb 'Rip Off', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'rip off' from a native speaker, with lots of examples in context

 'Rip off' is an informal and relatively modern phrasal verb, whose roots ultimately go back to American prisons at the beginning of the twentieth century.
 Aside from its literal meaning, it has several idiomatic meanings that all derive from one central idea, which we will examine in this post.
 So, without further ado, let's get started....